-Are you including any of these activities in your Hong Kong itinerary?
+Are you going to see any of these Hong Kong off the beaten path places?

 I hope you enjoyed reading this post.
 I tried to think out-of-the-box and brainstorm on all the things I normally do not recommend visitors to do, especially if you only have one or two days in Hong Kong.

-But if you have more time in HK, definitely try one or a few of these activities.
-I really enjoy all of them and hope you will too.
+But if you have more time in HK, definitely try to see one or a few of these Hong Kong hidden gems.
+They are some of the best places to see in Hong Kong!